chelseajoe/Fetch/README.md

 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]

+### Updates:
+Chelsea Joe - Created Branch for profile, and added text from Parse backend